GenericMappingTools/gmt-for-geodesy/3_lines_polygons_symbols/README.md

 <img src="plots/lines_16.png" width="60%">

 And of course there is a way to add color to a pattern.
-Lets say we want the same `lightorange` color for pattern 19. `-Gp19+flightorange` replaces the black with the orange color:
+Lets say we want the same `lightorange` color for pattern 19. `-Gp19+flightorange` replaces the black with the orange color.
+Again, check chapter [3.16.
+Specifying area fill attributes](https://docs.generic-mapping-tools.org/latest/cookbook/features.html#specifying-area-fill-attributes) in the cookbook for details.

 <img src="plots/lines_17.png" width="60%">

+## Excercise 1

+* Draw a polygon around the coordinate system origin.
+Don’t forget to change the range.
+* Draw the line in a 10 point wide green pen
+* Fill the polygon with a blue zig-zag pattern

 ## Drawing symbols